x4dr/Fen/endworld/mecha/systems/armor.md

 - **Flat Damage Reduction**: 0
 - **Roll scaling**: 0
 - **Tech**: 1
-- **Weight**: 1.1
 - **Failure**: Cargo Destroyed

-Each of these might provide decent protection if installed correctly, and provides 1 ton of extra cargo storage, however the "armor" in question is precious cargo, which will be destroyed if it is ever overcome (and possible by just being shot at)
+Provides 1t of cargo capacity for every 1.1t of armor, fractional values are possible.
+The "armor" in question is precious cargo, which will be destroyed if it is ever overcome (and possible by just being shot at)

 ### Metal Plating
 - **Flat Damage Reduction**: 2
 - **Roll scaling**: 0.15
 - **Tech**: 1
-- **Weight**: 2
 - **Repair**: always succeeds, but rolls under 12 lower Structure.
 Good ol' metal plating.
 Outmatched against a lot of armorpiercing technology, but then again, a lot of attacks are not armorpiercing.